Plastic Beach: Recording

 Several musicians who collaborated on songs for the album did not end up having all or any of their songs appear on the final album; some guests announced to have collaborated with the band do not feature on the album.
 British garage rock band The Horrors were invited to play on the album after Albarn heard their 2009 album Primary Colours.
 They recorded a track with Albarn, but no songs with the band appear on the final album.
 In an interview with Entertainment Weekly, Posdnuos of De La Soul said that the group had provided vocals on two songs for the album, "Electric Shock" and "Sloped Tropics".
 De La Soul only features on one song on the album, titled "Superfast Jellyfish".
 Gruff Rhys recorded two songs – "Superfast Jellyfish" and "Leviathan".
 The latter, described by Rhys as "more of a night-time song, a three o'clock in the morning, speeding down the autobahn evading West German police-type track", does not feature on the album.
 Mos Def said that he collaborated with Albarn on three songs; however, Def only appears on two songs on the album.
+In a 2023 interview with Zane Lowe, Albarn confirmed the third song was called "Fresh Arrivals" and additionally featured Syrian dabke artist, Omar Souleyman.
 Albarn had previously announced that musician Barry Gibb would feature on the album but Gibb did not turn up to any recording sessions.